-82 policy areas where non-legislative common frameworks may be required; and
+82 policy areas where non-legislative common frameworks may be required; and and, where appropriate, for the UK (occasionally on a GB basis) and for England and Wales.
+The 24 areas are:-

 24 policy areas that are subject to more detailed discussion to explore whether legislative common framework arrangements might be needed, in whole or in part.